rbtylee/live-installer/README.md

 We have 7 pages in the slideshow with 7 Screenshots needed:

-- welcome.html
+- welcome
-- about.html
+- about
-- appcenter.html
+- appcenter
-- documentation.html
+- documentation
-- web.html
+- web
-- community.html
+- community
-- donations.html
+- donations

 The order these pages are displayed is set by the file: usr/share/live-installer/slideshow/index.html